carsondobiash/tripCo/README.md

 # Manifesto
 ### Friendliness
   Team rigatoni emphasizes that workplace friendliness is a large factor in team moral as well as teamwork.
 Team rigatoni members should be as cohesize as each single noodle in a pasta dish.
 That means that members will embrace each others ideas and criticisms with maturity and compassion.

+# Expectations
+  Team rigatoni expects all members to be present in class as well as timely with all submissions and pull requests.
+The goal is to create ann efficient team that is coordinated, communative, and effective.